holladileep/CSYE7245-Spring2021-Labs/ml_flow/README.md

 This function loads back the model as a generic python function.
 You can predict on this with a pandas DataFrame input.

 #### Running the code
-To run the example via MLflow, navigate to the `mlflow/examples/tensorflow/tf2` directory and run the command
+To run the example via MLflow, navigate to the cloned directory and run the command

 ```
 mlflow run .
 ```

-This will run `train_predict_2.py` with the default parameters `--batch_size=100` and `--train_steps=1000`.
+This will run `train_predict.py` with the default parameters `--batch_size=100` and `--train_steps=1000`.
 You can see the default values in the `MLproject` file.

 In order to run the file with custom parameters, run the command